nikerla/vc-content/pages/businessfeatures/product-information-management.md

                 <img alt="Product information management software" src="../assets/images/pim.jpg" />
             </div>
             <div class="col __col-50 text" style="margin-top: 0; padding-left: 20px;">
+                <h2>What is product information management?
+Product information management software meaning.</h2>
                 <p class="text"><strong>Product Information Management Software (PIM)</strong> is a solution that is used to market and sell various types of products via distribution channels.
-PIM coordinates changing product information across all channels of communication, thus ensuring that a business’s entire ecosystem has consistent and up-to-date information.
+Product information management tools coordinate changing product information across all channels of communication, thus ensuring that a business’s entire ecosystem has consistent and up-to-date information.
 Wikipedia offers the following definition: “Product information management or PIM refers to processes and technologies focused on centrally managing information about products, with a focus on the data required to market and sell the products through one or more distribution channels”. </p>
                 </div>
         </div>
             <p class="text">Without a centralized location for storing data, companies rely on tedious and time-consuming spreadsheet-based manual data management as their product information management solutions, which makes it virtually impossible to satisfy the increasing demands of ecommerce markets. </p>